 The bathroom was empty.
 Occupied only by the remnants of steam from earlier.
 Nothing out of the ordinary.
 The cool wind that drifted in from the outside had begun to clear up the fogged mirror above the sink.
 Olive stared at it for a moment in confusion, and as the blurriness receded to the corners of the reflective surface, he did a double-take.

 Captured there was not a reversed image of the bathroom’s interior, but an entirely different scene.
-An open window frame.
-A white window frame with a white flower box at its lip and a white windowsill on which a young woman had propped her elbows.
-A young woman who offered him a pleasant, thin smile as their eyes met.
-As if nothing about their situation was odd.
+A white opened window frame with a white flower box at its lip and a white windowsill on which a young woman had propped her elbows.
+The woman offered him a pleasant, thin smile as their eyes met—as if nothing about their situation was odd.